aerospike/aerospike-client-python/doc/aerospike.rst

 Auth Mode Constants
 -------------------

-Specifies the type of authentication to be used when communicating with the server
+Specifies the type of authentication to be used when communicating with the server.

 .. data:: AUTH_INTERNAL